Brittany Banks is a young woman who is a very organized person. She loves to clean and create new ways to rearrange the house.

 People spend a lot of money on air conditioners.
-If you don't have the money at the time your air conditioner breaks down, make one yourself!
+If you don't have the money when your air conditioner breaks down, make one yourself!
 It's easy and cheap.
-Using this type of homemade air conditioner, can cool down one room.
-The only thing you have to do is to make sure you have frozen liters, dry ice, or frozen gallon water jugs.
+This type of homemade air conditioner can cool down one room.
+The only thing you have to do is make sure you have frozen liters, dry ice, or frozen gallon water jugs.
 Make sure you have one of these items at all cost.
-That way if it melts, you can just refill it.
+That way, if it melts, you can just refill it.

 - 1 Foam Cooler

 Instructions for DIY Air Conditioner

 1. Measure a hole on top of the cooler lid using the elbow dryer tubes and a marker.

 2. Cut it using a knife or a blade.
 Be careful not to cut yourself.